Lilanga/lilanga.github.io/_posts/2023-10-30-approaches-for-creating-container-images.md

 | **Integration** | Well integrated with other tools and platforms | Limited integration with other tools and platforms |
 | **Multi-stage builds** | Easy to create multi-stage builds | Hard to create multi-stage builds |
 | **Non-developers** | Hard to use for non-developers | Easy to use for non-developers |

+## Summary

+In this blog post, we have discussed two generic approaches to creating container images for applications, namely Dockerfile and Cloud Native Buildpacks.
+A Dockerfile is a text file that contains a series of instructions to build a container image.
+Many tools and frameworks were created later that support Dockerfile as container specification apart from the docker tool.
+Buildpacks are a framework that automates the creation of container images for applications.
+Buildpacks detect the language and framework of the application, install the required dependencies, and configure the runtime environment.
+At the same time, Dockerfile gives you complete control and flexibility to create the container image according to your needs.